Benedicks-Amrein-Berthier theorem for the Heisenberg motion group and quaternion Heisenberg group: Abstract

 \section{Abstract}

-In this article, we prove that if the group Fourier transform of a certain finitely supported function on the Heisenberg motion group is of arbitrary finite rank, then the function must be zero.
-We also prove an analogous result on the quaternion Heisenberg group.
-In the end, we discuss the concept of strong annihilating pair for the Weyl transform.
+Since $(\mathbb{H}^n\rtimes U(n),U(n))$ is a Gelfand pair, an exact analogue of the Heisenberg group result due to Narayanan and Ratnakumar is not possible for the Heisenberg motion group.
+In this article, we prove that if the Weyl transform of a finitely supported integrable function on the Heisenberg motion group is non-zero only for finitely many Fourier-Wigner pieces and have finite rank, then the function must be zero.
+We also prove an analogue of the Heisenberg group result on the quaternion Heisenberg group.
+In the end, a quantitative interpretation of these results is described through strong annihilating pair for the Weyl transform.